Matthew Kenworthy's Research

 The majority of planets outside our Solar System (exoplanets) have been detected indirectly - through the reflex motion on their parent star (radial velocity) or by the regular dimming as they pass between us and their star (transit).

 Graduate student Alex Bohn is carrying out a survey for directly imaged exoplanets using the VLT instrument SPHERE, called the Young Sun Exoplanet Survey (YSES).
-We have a sample of 72 young stars from the Sco-Cen association that were identified by Eric Mamajek and Mark Pecaut.
+We have a sample of 70 young stars (around 14 to 17 Myr old) from the Sco-Cen association that were first identified by Eric Mamajek and Mark Pecaut.
+Instead of deep exposures of 60 to 90 minutes, we take 2 minute images in two filters per star.
+We then use RDI and PCA with all the other stars in the survey to build a reference PSF for our target star.

-Starting in 2017, we have surveyed all the stars for a first epoch measurement and are now starting the second epoch observations, but we have discovered:
+Starting in 2017, we have imaged all the stars and are taking the second epoch observations that will enable us to identify comoving companions.
+So far we have discovered:

 Discovery of a directly imaged disk in scattered light around the Sco-Cen member Wray 15-788 by Bohn, A. J., Kenworthy, M. A., Ginski, C., et al. (2019) in A&A.